Hirewand/hirewand4j/README.md

 - HireWand will callback the registered url.
 - The response json can be parsed to get the profile details.

-## Structured form on resume
+## Profile json
-Profile structure can be viewed at https://docs.google.com/spreadsheets/d/1kE3ygWLt4Xe0uUELXxwV7NbdbLnQxhjVbo9JgiYNVJQ
+Profile json structure can be viewed at https://docs.google.com/spreadsheets/d/1kE3ygWLt4Xe0uUELXxwV7NbdbLnQxhjVbo9JgiYNVJQ